muratk3n/thirdwave/en/README.md

 median guess, 1207 pounds, was accurate within 1% of the true weight.
 Magic.

-The reason is guesses have noise, the right kind of noise, around the right answer.
+The reason is, guesses have noise, the right kind of noise, around the right answer.
 Averaging removes noise.

 The noise distribution is bell-shaped, "normal" or a "Gaussian" (a